headStyleColorRed/E-skeleton-telegram/README.md

 4. **Find Id**
 Look for "chat":{"id":-zzzzzzzzzz, ...]
-Where-zzzzzzzzzz is your chat id (with the negative sign).
+Where-zzzzzzzzz is your chat id (with the negative sign).

 And there we have it!